SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Classification of the tech.

 **name**
-The name of the technology as a translatable string.
+Name of the technology.

 **description**
-A description of the technology as a translatable markup file.
+Description of the technology.

 **long_description**
-A longer description of the technology as a translatable markup file.
+A longer description of the technology.

 **updates**
 Changes the game state through patches.
-Any members and objects can be patched.
-Normal `Patch` objects will only be applied to the player.
-To apply patches to other player with specific diplomatic stances, use `DiplomaticPatch`.

 ## aux.tech_type.TechType